Families march to China shipwreck site as survivor hopes fade

 Li Yongjun, captain of a freighter that passed near the Eastern Star shortly before it capsized, told Xinhua the weather was so bad he had decided to anchor and wait out the storm.

 He said he heard a voice from the river crying, "Help!" just after 10 p.m.
-(1600 GMT), about 30 minutes after state media has said the Eastern Star capsized.
+(1700 London time), about 30 minutes after state media has said the Eastern Star capsized.

 "The rain was just too heavy, there was no way to mount a rescue, so I shouted over, 'swim to the bank!'," Li said.